lhr-solar/BPS/Docs/source/glossary.rst

     STMicroelectronics is a company that produces various silicon chips and sensors.
 We also often refer to various microcontrollers produced by STMicro as STMs, since all their part IDs begin STM...

   SWD
-    Tightly coupled with ST-Link, the protocol that STM uses debugging.
+    Serial Wire Debug protocol that is tightly coupled with ST-Link, the protocol that STM uses debugging.

   Switching Regulator
     A regulator that boosts or bucks the voltage by fast internal switching mechanisms.
 The switching (which usually a MOSFET toggling) introduces some noise to the system, but is typically more power efficient than a linear regulator and allows for boosting as well as bucking.